 Remuneration policy SNPS

-The SNPS remuneration policy complies with the Pensions Act and the Code of the Dutch Pension Funds.
-They require that pension funds pursue a restrained and sustainable remuneration policy that does not encourage them to take more risks than are acceptable.
+The SNPS remuneration policy complies with the Pensions Act and the Code of the Dutch Pension Funds and Regulation (EU) 2019/2088.
+They require that pension funds pursue a restrained and sustainable remuneration policy that does not encourage them to take more risks (including sustainability risks) than are acceptable.
 The pension fund must set out its policy on remuneration in writing and publish it on the SNPS website.

 Target Group for SNPS Remuneration Policy